“Please state your name for the record.”

 The door opened again, causing Kenian to jump.
 He looked up.
 Agent Snarevine entered, followed by a tall, red–haired woman in a uniform identical to hers.
 He narrowed his eyes as the strange agent stood behind the chair in a relaxed posture, hands folded behind her back.
 Drianna took her seat.
 She had no DARD this time.
 The new agent handed him a cushion.
 He smiled and slid it between him and the seat.

 Drianna set her hands on top of the table, her fingers laced together.
 “Kenian Deepwood, this is Agent Ashrinn Chimekin.
 I’ve spoken with the Chief.
-He agrees to your terms and offers to have all of your medical needs for the foreseeable future seen to.”
+He agrees to your terms and offers to have all of your medical needs seen to for the foreseeable future .”

 Kenian laughed.
 “What you mean is until I die.”